Skip to main content

 Indexable Fields

-Indexable Fields allow you to extend the search schema by adding custom product attributes to the search index.
-By default, the search index includes standard product fields like name, description, SKU, and categories.
-Indexable Fields let you configure which additional fields are indexed, enabling searching, filtering, faceting, and sorting on custom attributes.
+Indexable Fields allow you to extend and fine-tune the search schema.
+By default, the search index includes all the core product fields like name, description, SKU, slug etc. Indexable Fields let you:

 When to Use Indexable Fields